How to Counter the Effects of a Mars Retrograde (Now That We’re Smack Dab in the Middle of One)

 Mars is expected to move in its original, direct motion again, which means this is the best time to tackle things head-on and keep your eyes on the prize.
 Success is on the horizon.

 It’s in the stars: August calls for rest, a reassessment and some serious regrouping.
 For starters, temper those emotions and let your head take the lead.
 August is not the time to let feelings go unchecked let alone run the show.
-In the process, revisit those wants and need and resolve to make do without things that do not improve the quality of your life and your relationships.
+In the process, revisit those wants and needs and resolve to make do without things that do not improve the quality of your life and your relationships.
 The hope is to pull through and jump into September with fresh eyes, feeling lighter and feeling reenergized.

 RELATED: On Politics and Spiritual Healing